OpenTTD/website/_posts/2019-10-19-monthly-dev-post.md

 As soon as you are whitelisted as a contributor, it's as simple as editing the file in the web interface.

 If you are not a contributor yet, drop by on [IRC](https://www.openttd.org/contact.html) to become one (make sure you have a GitHub account).

+## Thanks and goodbye

+Finally, to all contributors, bug reporters, translators, play-testers, and those who donate money or infrastructure to help make OpenTTD what it is: **thanks!**